 Education Assistance Grants to Strengthen Media Reporting on Montana Jobs and Economy

-The grants are being publicized again at this time so that working journalists, journalist students and others in related fields can plan to apply in advance of the Summer and Fall 2017 semesters.
+The grants are being publicized at this time so that working journalists, journalist students and others in related fields can plan to apply in advance of the Spring 2017 semester.
 Information and application packets are available at the Greater Montana Foundation’s website, www.greatermontana.org.

-GMF also awards grants, including documentaries, political debates, topical news and public affairs programming, videos and webinars.
-GMF funds training for future broadcasters and internships at radio and TV stations awarded through the state’s university system.
+The grant awards include documentaries, political debates, topical news and public affairs programming, videos and webinars.
+GMF also funds training for future broadcasters and internships at radio and TV stations awarded through the state’s university system.

 Founded by pioneer broadcaster Ed Craney in 1958, the Greater Montana Foundation’s mission is to encourage communication, with an emphasis on electronic media, on issues, trends and values of importance to present and future generations of Montanans.